 Certificate of Commercial Cookery

-In this online commercial cooking course, you will gain an in-depth understanding of kitchen management and learn a range of cookery skills for live service or production periods.
+In this online Certificate of Commercial Cooking Operations, you will gain an in-depth understanding of kitchen management and learn a range of cookery skills for live service or production periods.
 You will learn how to prepare dishes, including appetisers and salads, stocks, sauces and soups, poultry, meat and seafood, as well as vegetable, fruit and eggs dishes.
 You will also learn how to prepare food to meet special dietary requirements.

 This online course will equip you for professional cookery roles, incorporating all aspects of organising, preparing and cooking a variety of food items across different service periods and menu types, using a range of cooking methods and team coordination skills.
 The course integrates the key technical and organisational skills required by a commercial cook